National Advisory Council for Complementary and Integrative Health Council Operating Procedures

 E. Expedited Concurrence

-The Executive Secretary will alert the concurrence committee members with responsibility for expedited concurrence when review outcomes for eligible applications are available in the Electronic Council Book.
-The Executive Secretary will provide the following information electronically to the members: Application Number, Principal Investigator, Project Title and Priority / Percentile Score when available.
+The Executive Secretary will alert the members of NACCIH when review outcomes for applications eligible for expedited concurrence are available in the Electronic Council Book.
+The Executive Secretary will provide, at a minimum, the following information electronically to the members: Application Number, Principal Investigator, Project Title and Priority/Percentile Score, as well as the summary statement when available.

 Electronic or written concurrence by a minimum of two members with no votes for non-concurrence within seven days of notification of posting is required for expedited concurrence approval.
 Any member may bring an application to full NACCIH consideration without the need for justification.
 Any single vote for non-concurrence within the allotted time period will result in that application going for regular consideration to the NACCIH under its normal procedures for concurrence.
 Members not acting upon an application within the allotted time period after posting will be considered to have abstained from a vote on that application.
 Expedited listings lacking enough votes for final action will be presented to the regular NACCIH meeting for review.